 Discuss with your doctor her protocol on what to do when your water breaks.

-Usually, you won’t need to head to the hospital just yet.
+Usually, you won’t need to head to the hospital.
 You’ll want to labor at home until your contractions are a certain pattern apart.
 But note the time it happened, since you’ll likely need to deliver within 24 hours of your water breaking.

 How to labor at home